Rubayet19/personal-api-dashboard/memory.md

 - Added full request builder access via dashboard link
 - Enhanced dashboard reactivity with real-time updates when API keys are modified
 - Improved UI by removing the search bar and moving the dashboard title to the navbar for better visual balance
+- Added user profile dropdown with email display and placeholders for settings pages
+- Ensured the design is minimal and adaptable for future AWS authentication integration

 ## Completed Tasks